 Fees are £16.50 per session payable half term in advance (a full day is 2 sessions).
 See notes on government funding in the above paragraph.

 (We will require a copy of your child’s birth certificate before we can claim funding from the Government).

 Lunch Club costs £2.50 per session

-It also greatly helps us cover running costs if we request additional voluntary contributions on a half termly basis - suggested contribution of 50p per session for snack provision and £6.00 for Forest School.
+It also greatly helps us cover running costs if we request additional voluntary contributions on a half termly basis - suggested contribution of £1.50 per day for snack provision and £7.00 for Forest School.

 Stepping Stones' provision for children's development and learning is guided by the UK's Early Years Foundation Stage.
 Our prospectus shows you just how we set out to do this, and how we make sure that all the children who attend, and their parents/carers, are treated with individuality, care and early years specialism.

 Click here to download our prospectus as a pdf, or phone us on 01858 525113 to request a printed copy.

 Stepping Stones is committed to providing the safest and most appropriate learning environment possible.
 We have a full set of policies and guidelines in place to ensure this.

 Each policy is available to download from this website -the full list can be accessed by clicking here.

 Each child is able to progress at her/his own rate in all areas of development, and this is true for children with and without disabilities or learning difficulties.